The Timing of David and Solomon's Reigns

 4.4 Jesus Christ: Meridian Passover

-Of course if this year-to-a-day pattern is used for religious events, we would expect it to apply to
+Of course if this day-year pattern is used for religious events, we would expect it to apply to

 key events in the Savior's life.
 Here we are not disappointed.
 His birth occurred in the year 1 BC,